mpeeples2008/ArchNetSci/_book/index.md

 #> [1] "Correa" "Correa"
 ```

-To see if a particular value is in a given object we can use the `%in%` operator.
+To see if a particular value is in a given object we can use the `%in%` operator and get a logical value in return.

 ```r